Learning Circles and Cohorts

 Learning in the context of community is at the heart of what we do in PCP.
 Our Learning Labs foster this by reserving ample time to engage with speakers, panelists, and each other directly.
 We also offer Learning Communities — smaller groups that meet over 4-12 sessions to unpack, contextualize, and apply relevant content together.

 Cohorts bring together small groups of PCP members who share professional characteristics (role, experience level, etc.) to sharpen skills, encourage one another, and tackle common challenges and opportunities.
 Experienced facilitators guide each cohort through structured discussions.
-This fall, both cohorts will be led by PCP veterans with over 20 years of grantmaking experience and deep investment in our community, including through years of board service.
+This round, both cohorts were led by PCP veterans with over 20 years of grantmaking experience and deep investment in our community, including through years of board service.
 We're honored by their continued investment and know that these cohorts will be rich experiences for all involved.

 Learning Circles